-Range Range is informed by: and Balance Balance is achieved by including: content descriptions all aspects of the curriculum content across the two strands - Geographical Knowledge and Understanding and Geography Inquiry and Skills assessment categories: written spoken/signed multimodal - all aspects of the Australian Curriculum achievement standard: Understanding and Skills assessment techniques (section 3.4.1): research collection of work supervised assessment a variety of assessment categories, techniques and conditions. assessment conditions (section 3.4.2): supervised -
+Range and Balance Range is informed by: Balance is achieved by including: content descriptions all aspects of the curriculum content across the two strands -Geographical Knowledge and Understanding and Geography Inquiry and Skills all aspects of the Australian assessment categories: Curriculum achievement standard: - written Understanding and Skills - spoken/signed multimodal assessment techniques a variety of assessment categories, (section 3.4.1): techniques and conditions. - research collection of work supervised assessment assessment conditions (section 3.4.2): supervised - open.

-- open.

-An example of an assessment program for Year 3 Geography is on the QSA website at: www.qsa.qld.edu.au/yr3-geography-resources.html.
+An example of an assessment program for Year 4 Geography is on the QSA website at: www.qsa.qld.edu.au/yr4-geography-resources.html.

-A Year 3 exemplar year plan is under 'Planning templates and exemplars'.
+A Year 4 exemplar year plan is under 'Planning templates and exemplars'.

-The Year 3 standard elaborations (section 2.2.1) identify the valued features in the content descriptions and the achievement standard for Australian Curriculum: Geography.
-Teachers can use the standard elaborations to ensure their assessment program includes opportunities for students to demonstrate their achievement in all aspects of the curriculum content and achievement standard for the full A to E range by the end of the year.
+The Year 4 standard elaborations (section 2.2.1) identify the valued features in the content descriptions and the achievement standard for Australian Curriculum: Geography.
+Teachers can use the standard elaborations to ensure their assessment program includes opportunities for students to demonstrate their achievement in all aspects of the curriculum content and achievement standard for the full A to E range by the end of the year..